chimericdream/worldofpannotia.com/src/_feats/improved-initiative.md

   benefit: |
     You get a +4 bonus on initiative checks.
   special: |
-    A fighter may select Improved Initiative as one of his fighter bonus feats.
+    A fighter may select {% feat_link improved-initiative %} as one of his fighter bonus feats.
 ---